yashtiwari1906/AI-Service-Manager/README.md

 ### :star2: About
-- IRYWAT is a platform which is ready to deploy server where you don't have to care much about how you manager traffic and request flow you just need to focus on building you AI microservice and this will provide a communication layer to that AI service
+- IRYWAT is a platform which is ready to deploy server where you don't have to care much about how you manager traffic and request flow you just need to focus on building your AI microservice and this will provide a communication layer to that AI service
 - This is container based so host your models somehere in this world and bring it's IP and perform the business or any other cool logics with IRYWAT